 Although there's no such thing as a guaranteed dry summer anywhere on the Brazil coast, you can divide the shore very roughly into two major zones, with higher January rainfall indexes in the Southeast and the South as compared to winter, and a less rainy January in the Northeast when compared to mid-year.

-- Maritime Procession - Angra dos Reis, RJ, Jan.1.
-The procession is a secular event—an all-day micareta, or off-season Carnival, involving thousands of boats.
+- Maritime Procession in Angra dos Reis (January 1): This procession is a secular event—an all-day micareta, or off-season Carnival, involving thousands of boats.

-- Dia de Reis (Three Kings' Day), Jan.6 - The Folia de Reis, also called Reisado or Terno de Reis, is a folk celebration present in many cities all over Brazil.
+- Dia de Reis or Three Kings' Day (January 6): The Folia de Reis, also called Reisado or Terno de Reis, is a folk celebration present in many cities all over Brazil.
 Groups play instruments, sing and visit houses announcing the arrival of the Messiah.

-- Lavagem do Bonfim - Salvador, BA, second Thursday in January.
-The Candomblé ritual washing of the steps to the Catholic Nosso Senhor do Bonfim Church
+- Lavagem do Bonfim (second Thursday in January): The Candomblé ritual washing of the steps to the Catholic Nosso Senhor do Bonfim Church.